 C. Avoid becoming a casualty

-What needs to be developed during this time is a deep inner victory that will carry you through the rough sports until death parts you from this life.
+What needs to be developed during this time is a deep inner victory that will carry you through the rough spots until death parts you from this life.
 To avoid future casualties learn to burn your bridges behind you now.
 No turning back, no turning back.
 Never, no, never.

 1. Knowing saves on praying